Knottingley: History

-Glass manufacturing continues to be important.
-The town had Kellingley Colliery operating until December 2015.
-The demand for coal was helped by the huge power station at Ferrybridge.
-Whilst most of the coal bound for Ferrybridge left by rail, some was transported up river using barges, the last of which was delivered in December 2002.
+The town had Kellingley Colliery operating until December 2015; the demand for coal was largely driven by Ferrybridge Power Station.
+Whilst most of the coal bound for Ferrybridge left by the railway, some was transported up river using barges, the last of which was delivered in December 2002.
 The last miners, their families and many former miners marched from Knottingley Town Hall to the Social Club in December 2015.